What is Google Business Profile?

 example of a well thought-out business description on a GMB listing for Duccini's Pizza that reads, "casual, small pizza joint serving pies with traditional or vegan cheese, wings & Italian fare."

-In their business description, they say they serve traditional pies, offer vegan options, wings and other Italian fare.
+Their business description says they serve traditional pies and offer vegan options, wings, and other Italian fare.
 Perfect.

 Another thing to mention about descriptions is keywords.
-It’s highly debated if adding keywords into your business description makes any impact with your rankings.
+It’s highly debated whether adding keywords to your business description impacts your rankings.
 If you can fit your desired keyword in organically and naturally, by all means, go for it.
-However, do not keyword-stuff your business description as it’s distracting.
+However, do not keyword-stuff your business description, as it’s distracting.

-If there’s one thing you take away from this article it’s this: Upload real photos of your business/services complimentary to your business.
+If there’s one thing you take away from this checklist, it’s this: Upload real photos of your business/services complimentary to your business.
+Google has done away with insights for Posts and Photos, but continuing to optimize your GBP with photos and posts is recommended for the user experience.
+It is very much still considered best practice.

 In the example below, you can see the Google Business Profile listing does a great job of showing the projects they’ve completed: